brainnetome/diffusionkit/source/userguide.rst

 =============

-A set of command line tools for data preprocessing steps is described in this section, which include data format conversion, eddy current correction and brain extraction.
+A set of command line tools for data preprocessing steps is described in this section, which include data format conversion, data correction and brain extraction.

 .. _DICOM_to_NIFTI: